 Harley Race was considered by many to be legitimately one of the toughest men to grace the squared circle.
-As Bobby “The Brain” Heenan once said, "The only two men in the world that Andre the Giant feared were Meng and Harley Race."
+Bobby “The Brain” Heenan once said, "The only two men in the world that Andre the Giant feared were Meng and Harley Race."
 They don’t make them like him anymore.
-These ten stories illustrate why!
+But what was he like behind the scenes?

 Did you know that this story is featured on The Pro Wrestling Stories Podcast?
 Hit play and follow along with the article below!